levellr/crossgram/README.md

 $ npm run format
 ```

+## Contributing

+Contributions welcome!
+Please start with an issue before making a pull request so we can make sure we're all on the same page.

+Check out our [contribution guidelines for this project](CONTRIBUTING.md) for more information.
 ## License

 Crossgram is open-source under the [GNU Affero General Public License Version 3 (AGPLv3)](https://choosealicense.com/licenses/agpl-3.0/).